 Another author has checked out the file

-If you open a file stored on a SharePoint site, more than one person can work on it at the same time.
-But if you check out the file before you open it, other authors are locked out of it until you check it back in.
+Normally, for a file stored on a SharePoint site, more than one person can work on it at the same time.
+This is called coauthoring.
+But if someone checks out the file from SharePoint, other authors are temporarily prevented from working in it until the file is checked in.

 If required check-out is turned on for the document library in which the file is stored, the coauthoring features aren’t available.